-You just have to consider some factors that will play a primary role in defining whether or not you will have a fully functioning app by the end of this ambitious timeline.
+You just have to consider some essential factors.
+They play a primary role in defining whether or not you will have a fully functioning app by the end of this ambitious timeline.

-So in case, you haven’t made heads or tails of how apps are built, here’s your preach from a top app development company from Europe.
+So in case, you haven’t made heads or tails of how apps are built, here’s your preach on how to build an app from a top app development company from Europe.

 Now, let’s break down these factors!

 Before anything else in this world start with ideation.
+Believe us, any proper guide on how to build an app should start with that.
 The accuracy of your research is going to have a defining impact on the overall journey.

 Define your target audience and the exact way you are going to solve their pain points.
-Start with creating the user personas and planning a way to enter and improve their lives.
+When thinking of how to build an app, start with creating the user personas, and planning a way to enter and improve their lives.
 You should only move on if you have found your niche — users that are hungry for the digital product you want to build.

-We have written an article containing the 6 steps to build an MVP, and you can dive into the steps of creating a Minimum Viable Product and how the feedback loop works.
+We have written an article containing the 6 steps to build an MVP.
+You can dive into the steps of creating a Minimum Viable Product and how the feedback loop works.

 To zoom out a little bit for you, the goals of an MVP are: